 Mountain Biking Elephant Hill Road

-Canyonlands National Park is a haven for bikers so put your camper in park and get ready to cycle.
-Located in the Needles district, the Elephant Hill Road is a perfect destination for serious bikers since you’ll be challenged by steep grades and loose rock.
+Canyonlands National Park is a haven for bikers, so put your camper in park and get ready to cycle.
+Located in the Needles district, the Elephant Hill Road is a perfect destination for serious bikers.
+You’ll be challenged by steep grades and loose rock.
 The gorgeous views of white and dark brown cliffs and pinnacles is well worth the trip.
+Bring your own bike or rent bicycles and equipment at one of the many private rental services outside of the park.

 White Rim Road Scenic Auto Tours